MLW Fury Road

-Fury Road is a professional wrestling supercard event produced by Major League Wrestling (MLW).
-The first two events held under the chronology were television tapings for the promotion's weekly program, MLW Fusion, with the second event broadcast as a special live episode on June 1, 2019.
+Fury Road is an annual professional wrestling event produced by Major League Wrestling (MLW).

+The first two events were television tapings for MLW Fusion, with the second event broadcast as a special live episode.
+The third event was a non-televised house show.
+In 2024, the event's name was used for a TV special; with matches taped at MLW Azteca Lucha on May 11, 2024.

 Dates and venues

 2018

 Fury Road (2018) took place on October 4, 2018 at the Melrose Ballroom in Queens, New York City, New York.
 It was a set of television tapings for future episodes of Fusion.
 It was the first event in the Fury Road chronology.
 Thirteen matches were contested at the event including a highly anticipated main event match between PCO and LA Park, which Park won.
 Other prominent matches on the undercard included a three-way elimination match for the World Middleweight Championship, Low Ki versus Daga for the World Heavyweight Championship and Jimmy Havoc versus Sami Callihan in a Spin the Wheel, Make the Deal match.